abdrahmansoltan/Learning-Notes/React/02-Hooks.md

 ---

-### useRef
+### `useRef`

+It allows a component to get a reference to a DOM element that it creates

+- It can be used to access a DOM element directly.
+- most of the time it's used with DOM elements, but it can hold a reference to any value

+  - It can be used to store a mutable value that does not cause a re-render when updated.
   - It allows you to persist values between renders.

-- It can be used to store a mutable value that does not cause a re-render when updated.

-- It can be used to access a DOM element directly.

 - usually used For:
   - **form-input**